Iqra-qbl/Analysis_of_diabetes_risk-/README.md

 ## Development Roadmap
 * I wanted to make different functions for each section but started getting errors with the Diabetes dataframe so made the code shorter and simpler to follow.
 * There was issue with converting 'Sedentary' string to float in the imputer, tried mapping and replacing to no avail, had to remove the code snippet all together, added an encoder pipelinr from Code Institute LMS instead.

-### Heroku

-* The App live link is: https://YOUR_APP_NAME.herokuapp.com/
-* Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
-* The project was deployed to Heroku using the following steps.

-1. Log in to Heroku and create an App
-2. From the Deploy tab, select GitHub as the deployment method.
-3. Select your repository name and click Search.
-Once it is found, click Connect.
-4. Select the branch you want to deploy, then click Deploy Branch.
-5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click now the button Open App on the top of the page to access your App.
-6. If the slug size is too large then add large files not required for the app to the .slugignore file.

 ## Main Data Analysis Libraries
 * Pandas